ThibaultFillion/strengths/documentation/setting_up_initial_conditions.rst

     state = UnitArray([5, 3], "µmol")
     )

-doing it after loading the system :
+Doing it after loading the system:

 .. code:: python

   system = load_rdsystem("system.json")
   system.state = UnitArray([5, 3], "µmol")

-doing it after loading the system, using the set_state method :
+Doing it after loading the system, using the *set_state* method, which allow to set the quantity of a given species at a given position:

 .. code:: python